Tommy Egan

-Tommy Egan (née Thomas Patrick Teresi), portrayed by Joseph Sikora, is a fictional character from the Starz television series, Power and spin-offs, Book II and Book IV.
-He is a convicted drug dealer from Jamaica, Queens and the only character (played by Joseph Sikora) to star three out of four shows (original series and its sequels, excluding the prequel, Book III) in the Power Universe.
+Tommy Egan (né Thomas Patrick Teresi), portrayed by Joseph Sikora, is a fictional character from the Starz television series, Power and spin-offs, Book II and Book IV.
+He is a convicted drug dealer from Jamaica, Queens and the only character to feature in three out of four shows (original series and its sequels, excluding the prequel, Book III) in the Power Universe.